 – Are you developing new materials and compounds?

-- Test batch production and production processes for evaluation.
+– Have you done test batch production and production processes for evaluation?

 – Are you a specialist drug testing company that creates bespoke tests or clinical trials to analyse the effectiveness of a new drug?